 Artist statement

-He is a founding member of LAX (2024-ongoing) and Freehold Projects (2019-20), both artist-led programming groups operating within Leeds.
-Recent residencies & development programmes include, UKNA’s New Artist Collective (2025), Into the Wild (2020) & YSI Sculpture Network (2022).
-He has exhibited work across the UK, including Leeds Art Gallery (2023), Eastside Projects (2022) and Camden Art Centre (2022).
+He is a founding member of LAX (2024-ongoing) & Freehold Projects (2019-20), both artist-led programming groups operating within Leeds.
+Previous residencies & development programmes include, UKNA’s New Artist Collective (2025), YSI Sculpture Network (2022) & Into the Wild (2020).
+His work has been exhibited across the UK, including New Contemporaries at South London Gallery & MIMA (2026), Leeds Art Gallery (2023), Eastside Projects (2022) & Camden Art Centre (2022).